kkinnear/lein-zprint/README.md

 for information!

 The zprint library itself is highly configurable, allowing you to tune the formatting.
-Note that as of zprint 0.3.0 (and lein-zprint 0.2.0) configuring zprint (and by extension lein-zprint) from system environment variables and Java system properties is __DEPRECATED__.

-To configure lein-zprint:
+## To configure lein-zprint in its normal, highly configurable way:

 * Use `$HOME/.zprintrc` or `$HOME/.zprint.edn`
 * Define `:search-config?` as `true` in your `$HOME/.zprintrc` or